 Though optional, earning certification with an industry association such as the Certified Financial Planner or Financial Planning Association of Australia will improve your employability for this position.

-Join a recognized industry body like the Association of Financial Planners or the Financial Planning Association of Australia to pursue relevant certifications.
+Join a recognised industry body like the Association of Financial Planners or the Financial Planning Association of Australia to pursue relevant certifications.

 5. How To Become Financial Advisor In Australia?